 Craving something sweet?
 As crazy as it sounds, just roast some onions.
 Sweet vegetables are a great way to fend off sugar and sweet cravings.
 Onions play a huge supporting role in recipes, giving wonderful flavor to many dishes.
 Instead of a supporting role, feature them as a side dish with these caramelized sweet red onions.
 You will be amazed a their rich sweetness.

-Caramelized Sweet Red Onions: Inexpensive and Healthy Side Dish
+Sweet Oven Roasted Red Onions: Inexpensive and Healthy Side Dish

 Searching of more ways to add vegetables to your dinner table?
 Consider the humble onion.
 Inexpensive and readily available, red onions are available year round in the produce department.
 Plus, onions are a non-starchy vegetable, so you can eat lots of them.